bearerlab/memri-ela-vs-std/README.md

-# Code used for Processing and Analysis of Data in 'Reconfiguration of Brain-wide Neural Activity after Early Life Adversity'
+# Code used for data processing and analysis in 'Reconfiguration of Brain-wide Neural Activity after Early Life Adversity'

 Authors: Uselman, Taylor.
 W, Jacobs, Russell E., and Bearer, Elaine L.